Chart Color Schemes

 Berrimah's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Health outcomes data shows excellent results across Berrimah, with younger cohorts experiencing a very low prevalence of common health conditions.
-Approximately 59% of the total population (1,222 people) have private health cover, compared to 56.7% across Greater Darwin.
+Berrimah's health outcomes show notable results, with younger cohorts having a very low prevalence of common health conditions.
+Approximately 59% (1,016 people) have private health cover, higher than Greater Darwin's 57.4%.

-The most prevalent medical conditions in the area are mental health issues and arthritis, affecting 4.8% and 4.6% of residents respectively.
-81.3% of residents report being completely clear of medical ailments, compared to 77.0% across Greater Darwin.
-Berrimah has 6.7% of residents aged 65 and over (137 people), which is lower than the 12.3% in Greater Darwin.
-Health outcomes among seniors require more attention despite being strong overall.
+Mental health issues and arthritis are the most prevalent conditions, affecting 4.8% and 4.6% respectively.
+81.3% of residents report no medical ailments, compared to 77.0% in Greater Darwin.
+Berrimah has 6.6% (112 people) aged 65 and over, lower than Greater Darwin's 12.3%.
+However, health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health